-On Hold, an eight-episode series created by filmmakers Craig Kuehne and John Parenteau, was conceived with a 4 season arc for release on the internet.
+On Hold consists of two eight-episode seasons, and was created by filmmakers Craig Kuehne and John Parenteau.
 John and Craig co-write the series, and direct alternate episodes.
 John is also the series cinematographer.

 Craig began his filmmaking career in high school, making movies with friends and learning the process of editing and directing by simply doing.
 His early film series, “It Came From the Trash Bin” was, if anything, proof that he had the creativity and drive to produce unique content.
 It wasn’t until 1989, while attending California Lutheran University, that he realized that telling stories was something he could do as a career.

 Craig has produced and directed a wide range of short film projects, some as short as 5 seconds long, all with his unique ability to show the humorous side of life through his characters.
 In contrast, Craig also works as a senior visual effects artist, and can boast credits such as “Westworld” and “Game of Thrones.”

 John’s love, first and foremost, is storytelling.
 From his early days writing for the school creative journals, through his work as a development producer on feature film properties, he has always put story and character first.
 A student of Syd Field’s screenwriting techniques while at the University of Southern California’s School of Cinema/Television, John loves crafting a story with rich and compelling characters in all genres, from comedy to science fiction.

 Throughout his career, John has worked in all aspects of motion picture production, from cinematography and producing, through visual effects supervision and development, and has found a passion in collaborating with other artists, as well as defining his own voice as a filmmaker and producer.